algebra-det/Python/Webmap_with_folium/readme.md

   To use GeoJson file on map<br>
   The layering works on map<br>
 <br>
-We will also use PANDAS library to work with json file and any data files to read, analyze and use data to work on the map.
+<br>We will also use PANDAS library to work with json file and any data files to read, analyze and use data to work on the map.